Sheffield RUFC: 1980s

 The 1980s saw a great deal of re-building after retirements and players moving away from Sheffield but home grown talent continued to flourish.
-Great talent such as Miles Pierce, Michael Stuart, David Holmes, Robin Goodliffe, Nick Crapper and Simon Mugford graced the field.
+Players such as Miles Pierce, Michael Stuart, David Holmes, Robin Goodliffe, Nick Crapper and Simon Mugford were active in this period.
 1981 saw a memorable highlight in the trip of Sheffield RUFC to play Swansea at St Helens ground, with nine internationals in their side.

 1990s

-The 1990s saw Sheffield captained still by Bill Reichwald and including some great talent; Doncaster trio Dave (The Badger) Bosworth, Andy Gough and Alistair Challoner and Kerry Morley, Dave Fairclough, Ian Wright, Dave Watson and Rob Parr, amongst others and playing the likes of Nuneaton, Lydney, Redruth, Sale and Askeans as well as all of our Yorkshire rival clubs and the odd friendly against up and coming sides such as Wharfedale and Rotherham.
-1990 also saw the Sheffield side make it through to the final of the Yorkshire Cup, narrowly losing to old enemy Wakefield 23–3.
+The 1990s saw Sheffield captained still by Bill Reichwald and included Doncaster trio Dave, (The Badger) Bosworth, Andy Gough and Alistair Challoner and Kerry Morley, Dave Fairclough, Ian Wright, Dave Watson and Rob Parr, amongst others and playing the likes of Nuneaton, Lydney, Redruth, Sale and Askeans as well as all of our Yorkshire rival clubs and the odd friendly against sides such as Wharfedale and Rotherham.
+1990 also saw the Sheffield side make it through to the final of the Yorkshire Cup, losing to Wakefield 23–3.
 This decade also saw the changing face of Sheffield Rugby as both the pitch and stand were rebuilt.

 Club awards

-Always seeking to be at the forefront of developing and being in line with RFU guidance the club achieved the RFU Seal of Approval back in October 2007.
+The club achieved the RFU Seal of Approval in October 2007.

-The clubs history, stakes a firm commitment to the true values of rugby union, and these have also been seen through recent awards, of being the first club in Yorkshire, to receive the Referees ‘Fair Play & Pleasure to Referee’ awards to both the senior and youth sections, in season 2011–12.
+The club's history states a firm commitment to the true values of rugby union, and these have also been seen through recent awards of being the first club in Yorkshire to receive the Referees ‘Fair Play & Pleasure to Referee’ awards for both its senior and youth sections in season 2011–12.

 More recently the club has been awarded two National ‘President XV awards for its efforts in both coaching, and player retention, in season 2012–13.